rwgrier/unsplashed/README.md

 ## License

-These examples are made available under the MIT license.
+This project are made available under the MIT license.
 See the LICENSE file for more info.